EmanuelaBoros/llm-transcript-postcorrection/lib/converters/README.md

 All converters have the same parameters (`input_dir` and `output_dir`) and generate a dataset `$DATASET$` in `$OUTPUT_DIR` (e.g., `data/ocr/converted`).

+## Makefile converters

+For running all converters:
+`./convert.sh /path/to/your/data`

+Example:
+`./convert.sh ../../data/datasets`

 ### Converter ICDAR 2017 & 2019
 The dataset contains text files [./lang_type/#.txt]
 	- 1st line "[OCR_toInput] " => Raw OCRed text to be denoised.